 Building Connections, Establishing Networks

-With a highly developed communications network including Island-wide gigabit and the world’s second fastest broadband, excellent access to world-renowned professional advisors and a progressive attitude to the establishment of corporate offices, establish a business in Jersey and you are instantly at the heart of a thriving business centre.
+With a highly developed communications network including Island-wide gigabit and the world’s fastest broadband (World Broadband Speed League 2021), excellent access to world-renowned professional advisors and a progressive attitude to the establishment of corporate offices, establish a business in Jersey and you are instantly at the heart of a thriving business centre.

 Adapting & Changing